KatherineMichel/digital-commonplace/README.md

 https://twitter.com/treyhunner/status/913591799830110208 | ✨ Trey Hunner 🐍 on Twitter: "I just learned about Sphinx's "make linkcheck" from @WillingCarol at @sandiegopython! 🎓💖 It checks for broken links in your documentation 🤔"

-https://twitter.com/simonbrown/status/1287706842441949187 | Simon Brown on Twitter: "New blog post: "How to review a software architecture diagram" -&gt; https://t.co/uTi4OvyCv6 (this is something we don't talk about much, yet I regularly see people struggle because they're not sure what to look for) https://t.co/rwshwg8bJG" / Twitter
+https://twitter.com/simonbrown/status/1287706842441949187 | Simon Brown on Twitter: "New blog post: "How to review a software architecture diagram" -&gt; https://t.co/uTi4OvyCv6 (this is something we don't talk about much, yet I regularly see people struggle because they're not sure what to look for) https://t.co/rwshwg8bJG" / Twitter https://dev.to/simonbrown/how-to-review-a-software-architecture-diagram-6p0 | How to review a software architecture diagram - DEV Community 👩‍💻👨‍💻
 -->

 ## Case Studies